One vine day: Thai wine sisters take aim at booze monopoly | Malay Mail

 Online alcohol sales — which surged during the pandemic lockdown — are now in the regulators’ crosshairs, potentially closing down another revenue route for small alcohol producers.

-GranMonte lost 30 million baht in three months during the shutdown — and Mimi says their recovery will be further hampered by new rules slated to ban all online booze sales.
+GranMonte lost 30 million baht (RM4.03 million) in three months during the shutdown — and Mimi says their recovery will be further hampered by new rules slated to ban all online booze sales.

 Monopoly players